The knock on my door is so soft that I almost doubt I heard it.

 The boy curls around his harp a moment more.
 “She’ll take it again.
 Or break it.
 She lied.
 She said Seishirou had it, but she lied.”

 Long years of practice enable me to engage, in spite of pain.
-“Has she lied to you like this before?”
+“I am sorry.
+This seems like a painful thing.”

-He can’t answer that, which is answer enough.
-“You like kids, right?”
+He doesn’t answer that, which is answer enough.
+“You help people, right?”

 “Take it for me.
 Please.
 I’ll owe you.”

-He has grieved his maker’s betrayal very quickly, and has already reaching denial.
+He has grieved his maker’s betrayal very quickly, and has already reached denial.
 I must be cautious.
 “She may take that poorly.”

 “She won’t give a damn as long as I hurry back.
 Please.”